Play in India’s top cricket league suspended as country’s covid numbers spiral out of control

 The IPL attracts top players from around the world, and some of its foreign stars had begun to leave India, among them Andrew Tye, Adam Zampa and Kane Richardson of Australia.
 They returned to the island nation last week, before the Australian government announced Monday that anyone who arrives in the country after visiting India in the previous 14 days can face up to five years in jail, a $50,000 fine or both.
 This prompted a fierce backlash against Prime Minister Scott Morrison.

-“If our Government cared for the safety of Aussies they would allow us to get home,” former cricket star Michael Slater, who was working as a television commentator for IPL matches, tweeted on Monday.
+“If our Government cared for the safety of Aussies they would allow us to get home,” former cricket star Michael Slater, who was working as a television commentator for IPL matches, tweeted Monday.
 “It’s a disgrace!!
 Blood on your hands PM.
 How dare you treat us like this.
 How about you sort out quarantine system.
 I had government permission to work on the IPL but I now have government neglect.”

-According to reports, Slater was able to leave India for Maldives but will not be allowed back into India for two weeks.
+According to reports, Slater was able to leave India for Maldives but will not be allowed back into Australia for two weeks.

 Considering the busy international cricket schedule, it will be difficult for the IPL to resume play once conditions improve.
-The International Cricket Council’s T20 World Cup, scheduled for October and November in India, also is in doubt, with the Associated Press saying the tournament could be moved to the United Arab Emirates, where the IPL conducted its 2020 amid earlier portions of the pandemic.
+The International Cricket Council’s T20 World Cup, scheduled for October and November in India, also is in doubt, with the Associated Press saying the tournament could be moved to the United Arab Emirates, where the IPL conducted its 2020 event earlier in the pandemic.